 Introduction

-Vertical farming is a type of urban agriculture where plants and vegetables are grown indoors in vertically stacked layers, such as in a skyscraper, shipping container, or warehouse.
+Vertical farming is urban agriculture where plants and vegetables are grown indoors in vertically stacked layers, such as in a skyscraper, shipping container, or warehouse.
 This type of farming utilizes a controlled environment, such as artificial lighting, hydroponics, aeroponics, and climate control, to optimize the growth and productivity of the plants.
 Vertical farming is an increasingly popular way to grow food in urban areas, as it takes up less space and can be more efficient and sustainable than traditional farming.

 Additionally, vertical farming can be located in urban areas, making fresh produce more accessible to city populations.
-However, the high costs associated with setting up a vertical farm, and the energy requirements to power the lighting systems are among the challenges facing this type of agriculture.
+However, the high costs associated with setting up a vertical farm and the energy requirements to power the lighting systems are among the challenges facing this type of agriculture.

-Techniques of vertical farming
+Techniques of Vertical Farming

 Hydroponic Systems